laamella-gad/snippets-test-junit5/readme.md

 These tests are *terrible* because every little change to the test result will break the test, even if it was totally irrelevant to the test case.

-This library offers a well-polished library for creating these kinds of tests.
+This is a well-polished library for creating these kinds of tests.

 It is called *snippet* test because using small test cases (snippets) will hopefully avoid the bad side of this pattern!